 These are not flashy rods.
 They are basic black with red accents - which to my eye looks a lot classier than some other rods.

 The grip is not cork but instead is textured, which provides a very effective non-skid surface.
 You may find, as I have, that you actually prefer corkless grips.
-With rods that weigh only 1.5 or 1.9 ounces, you're not going to get blisters.
+With rods that weigh only 1.5 ounces, you're not going to get blisters.
 You will definitely appreciate the extreme sensitivity you get with your hand right on the blank.

 The grip screw is knurled and has a foam insert so the rod sections do not make the clickety clack sound some rods do when they are collapsed.
 The plastic screw fits into an aluminum insert.
 The plastic/aluminum junction eliminates the need for an "O" ring to prevent unexpected loosening.